SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 #### 6. Connect Bridge to SAMMI
-Your Bridge should automatically connect to SAMMI.
-The SAMMI Core indicator inside Bridge and the Bridge indicator inside SAMMI should be both green.
-This means it is connected to your SAMMI and listening for any test triggers or extension traffic.
+In your **SAMMI-Settings** menu, check `Allow SAMMI Deck and Bridge` to allow Bridge to connect.\

-{% include image.html w="75" src="bridge-connected.png" alt="Bridge Connected" %}
+In your **Bridge-status** tab (in our OBS dock), you can now modify your connection settings.\

-If you wish to set a password for your Bridge, you can do so from SAMMI-Settings menu under Dock and Bridge settings.
-You must then also fill out the password in your Bridge dock in OBS.\
+Default IP address for SAMMI is always `127.0.0.1` and port is always `9425`.
+Leave all values as the default values.\
-We strongly discourage you from modifying the Port.
+You must fill out the password if you decided to use one in SAMMI-Settings menu.\

-{% include image.html w="75" src="bridge-settings.png" alt="Bridge Settings" %}
+Note that you only need to do this once, as your Bridge will remember the previous settings and will attempt to auto connect next time.

 {% include alert.html text="Bridge Port and Password must match what's in the Settings window, not the OBS Connections window." type="danger" %}